 For the latest COVID information Click Here.

 Your doctor will inject the hyaluronic acid directly into the knee joint.
 Local anaesthetic is sometimes used before the injection.
-Injections may be given once a week for three weeks or a single injection depending on the particular product your doctor recommends.
+Injections may be given once a week for three weeks or a single injection depending on the product/brand your doctor recommends.

 Hyaluronic acid may be used with other arthritis medicines including:

 There are separate information sheets for the medicines mentioned above

 Most side effects of hyaluronic acid are limited to the site of injection, some may be serious.
 Tell your doctor if you are concerned about possible side effects.

 These local reactions may be treated by resting and applying ice to the injected area or by simple pain relievers.